 The charge for current income tax expense is based on the profit for the year adjusted for any nonassessable or disallowed items.
-It is calculated using the tax rates that have been enacted or are substantially enacted by the balance sheet date.
+It is calculated using the tax rates that have been enacted or are substantially enacted by the statement of financial position date.